zahrag/BIOSCAN-1M/README.md

 each package is structured with 113 chunks of 10,000 images each:
 - (1) Original JPEG images.
 - (2) Cropped JPEG images.
-- (3) Original JPEG images resized to 256 on the smaller dimensions.
+- (3) Original JPEG images resized to 256 on the smaller dimensions (.zip and .hdf5).
-- (4) Cropped JPEG images resized to 256 on their smaller dimension.
+- (4) Cropped JPEG images resized to 256 on their smaller dimension (.zip and .hdf5).

 <div align="center">